Lucas Notary

 Powers of Attorney on behalf of companies

-e.g. to create a subsidiary company, renewing a patent, conducting litigation, representing an English company overseas
+e.g. creating a subsidiary company, renewing a patent, conducting litigation, representing an English company overseas

 Confirmation of existence of a company registered in England